 Currently, the total area of cemetery protected in Unitary Development Plans as non-statutory Sites of Importance for Nature Conservation (SINC) is 769ha, about 56% of the total area of cemeteries in London.
-Cemeteries identified as Sites of Metropolitan Importance for Nature Conservation in their own right are Highgate, Abney Park, Kensal Green, Nunhead, Tower Hamlets and Morden Cemeteries.
-Old Barnes Cemetery and Becontree Cemetery form part of much larger Metropolitan Sites.
+Cemeteries identified as Sites of Metropolitan Importance for Nature Conservation are Highgate, Abney Park, Kensal Green, Nunhead, Tower Hamlets and Morden Cemeteries.